Todd Santos

 Todd Santos (born February 12, 1964) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the San Diego State Aztecs, setting a major college football career passing record with 11,425 yards.
 He was selected by the New Orleans Saints in the tenth round of the 1988 NFL draft.

+College career

+Santos was the MVP of the 1986 Holiday Bowl.

+Professional career

 Santos was cut by the Saints after not having played in their three exhibition games.
 He was signed mid-season by the San Francisco 49ers after injuries to starter Joe Montana.